Gheorghe Cantacuzino-Grănicerul

-Gheorghe Cantacuzino-Grănicerul was a Romanian landowner, general and far-right politician who was a member of the Iron Guard, and a member of the Legionary Senate.
+Gheorghe Cantacuzino-Grănicerul (December 25, 1869 – October 9, 1937) was a Romanian landowner, general, and far-right politician who was a member of the Iron Guard, and a member of the Legionary Senate.

 Biography

-Gheorghe Cantacuzino was born in Paris as the son of engineer I.G.
+Gheorghe Cantacuzino was born in Paris into the noble Greek Cantacuzino family.
+He was the son of engineer I.G.
 Cantacuzino, a descendant of Prince Șerban Cantacuzino.
 He studied at the Romanian high school in Fontenay-aux-Roses until 1881 and at the "Saint George" High School in France.
 In 1883 he entered the Military School in Craiova, and starting with 1890 at the Infantry School in Bucharest.

 Military career

 In 1892, Cantacuzino became a second lieutenant and was attached to a mountain troops unit.
 Later in 1910 he was promoted to the rank of major and appointed chief of staff of the Minister of War, Nicolae Filipescu.
 He participated in the Second Balkan War in 1913 and was promoted to the rank of lieutenant-colonel in 1914.

 At the beginning of the First World War he was commander of the 1st Regiment of Border Guards from Predeal, with which he occupied the city of Brașov, one of the first victories since the beginning of the war.
 During the retreat of the Romanian troops in front of the offensive of the Central Powers soldiers, he participated in the battles on the Prahova Valley, from the Rucăr-Bran Pass and then on the front from the Argeș Mountains to the river Olt.
 Wounded by a shell, Cantacuzino returned to command the regiment after recovery.
 Cantacuzino was promoted to the rank of colonel and later to the rank of general.
 He was decorated with the Order of Michael the Brave, 3rd class, for the way he led the Border Guard Brigade in the 1916 campaign.
 "For the bravery and worth shown on the battlefield in the Carpathians." from the High Decree no. 2990 of October 1, 1916, page 55.